North Eastern Region of British Railways: Locomotives and Rolling Stock

 From Nationalisation the locomotives working in the region remained mainly those of the former North Eastern Railway and LNER.
 Between 1949 and 1951, 28 locos built to what was essentially the 1898 design of the old NER E1 now known by its LNER designation J72 were constructed in the region at Darlington Works.
 This was a rare, possibly unique, example of a locomotive class which was built, substantially unchanged, under pre-grouping, post-grouping and British Railways administration.

-As the BR Standard steam locomotives became available they began to appear but with some notable exceptions: for example none of standard pacifics ever found a home in the region.
+As the BR Standard steam locomotives became available they began to appear but with some notable exceptions: for example no standard pacifics ever found a home in the region.
 Former LMS locomotive types also began to work in the region from the late 1950s onwards and became a familiar sight on the Stainmore line and on the coastal passenger routes in Yorkshire.
 The former North Eastern Railway freight types proved especially long-lived and many lasted until the end of steam in the region (by then part of the Eastern) in 1967.

 The region worked closely with its neighbours to modernise services on the major trunk routes.
 From 1961 it received six of the 22 production Deltic diesel-electric locomotives which enabled the acceleration of many of the East Coast Main Line passenger services between King's Cross and Scotland.

 Electrified lines

 Most lines had steam traction until dieselisation became widespread.
-A notable exception was in the Newcastle area where some suburban lines were electrified using 3rd rail at 630V DC.
+A notable exception was in the Newcastle area where some suburban lines were electrified using 3rd rail at 630V DC as part of the Tyneside Electrics system.
 In the same area access to the Newcastle Quayside branch was by dual 3rd-rail and overhead electric traction.
 NER No.1, an electric shunting locomotive, once used on the Quayside Branch in Newcastle upon Tyne, is now at the Locomotion museum in Shildon, County Durham.
 It is one of a class of two locomotives built specifically for the branch using American designs and powerplants, which served from 1903 until 1964.